Tackling food, farming emissions key to avoiding climate catastrophe

 That temperature increase, in comparison to pre-industrial levels, is the threshold scientists have determined will help humanity avoid the worst effects of climate change, and was the goal set by the Paris Agreement in 2015.

-Even as the transportation and energy emissions that contribute to the climate crisis are going down, emissions from agriculture are increasing.
+Even as the transportation and energy emissions that contribute to the climate crisis are going down(link is external), emissions from agriculture are increasing(link is external).

 But simply providing farmers with more financial incentives to try reducing their greenhouse gas emissions won’t be enough, the experts conclude.
 Instead, we must pursue a combination of activities, such as eating more plant-based foods, rethinking how we raise farm animals, increasing crop yields, reducing food waste and using fertilizer more carefully.